Spencer Steer Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The Astros have the top team ERA across all league pitching staffs (3.24).
+- The Astros have the top team ERA across all MLB pitching staffs (3.32).

-- Astros pitchers combine to give up the ninth-fewest home runs in baseball (71 total, one per game).
+- Astros pitchers combine to surrender 72 home runs (one per game), the eighth-fewest in baseball.

-- The Astros are sending Bielak (3-3) to the mound for his eighth start of the season.
-He is 3-3 with a 4.01 ERA and 34 strikeouts in 42 2/3 innings pitched.
+- The Astros are sending Blanco (1-0) to the mound for his third start of the season.

-- In his most recent appearance on Sunday against the Cleveland Guardians, the right-hander tossed five innings, allowing five earned runs while surrendering nine hits.
+- In his last appearance on Wednesday, June 7, the right-hander tossed six innings against the Toronto Blue Jays, allowing two earned runs while surrendering three hits.

-- In eight games this season, the 27-year-old has a 4.01 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.